lz4/lz4/doc/lz4_Frame_format.md

 In such case, it’s necessary to decode all blocks in sequence.

 Block dependency improves compression ratio, especially for small blocks.
-On the other hand, it makes direct jumps or multi-threaded decoding impossible.
+On the other hand, it makes random access or multi-threaded decoding impossible.

 __Block checksum flag__